JonathanMcDonagh/CuttingRemarks/README.md

 # CuttingRemarks - Assignment
-Cutting Remarks (Barber Rating Android App) Version 2 allows users to add a barber's name, add the barber shop, add the price and add a rating, it also allows the user to search particular barbers, add their own hairstyles or future haircuts and view barbers near you.
+**Cutting Remarks (Barber Rating Android App) Version 2:**
+This app allows users to add a barber's name, add the barber shop, add the price of the haircut, and add a rating.
+It also allows the user to search particular barbers, add their own hairstyles, or add future haircut styles to a gallery that can be shown to their barber.
+The users can also view barbers on a map.

 Name: Jonathan McDonagh

 BSc (Hons) in Software Systems Development - Year 4 Semester 1

 **Grade:** 62%

 # References
 Facebook Login: